mumenmaker/sgveganalysis/scraper/docs/README.md

 # Documentation

-This folder contains comprehensive documentation for the sector-based HappyCow scraper with per-sector saving and Supabase-backed resume capability.
+This folder contains comprehensive documentation for the sector-based HappyCow scraper with per-sector saving, Supabase-backed resume capability, and restaurant data enhancement.

 ## Contents